 To read out the lock bit value of a specific block or sector as illustrated in Figure 4d, a Read Block/Sector Lock command must be issued by driving /CS low, shifting the instruction code "3Dh" into the Data Input (DI) pin on the rising edge of CLK, followed by a 24/32-bit address.
-The Block/Sector Lock bit value will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 61.
+The Block/Sector Lock bit value will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 54.
 If the least significant bit (LSB) is 1, the corresponding block/sector is locked; if LSB=0, the corresponding block/sector is unlocked, Erase/Program operation can be performed.

 Figure 61a.
-Read Block Lock Instruction (SPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode
+Read Block Lock Instruction (SPI Mode)

+32-Bit Address is required when the device is operating in 4-Byte Address Mode

 Figure 61b.
-Read Block Lock Instruction (QPI Mode) 32-Bit Address is required when the device is operating in 4-Byte Address Mode
+Read Block Lock Instruction (QPI Mode)

+32-Bit Address is required when the device is operating in 4-Byte Address Mode

-8.2.57 Global Block/Sector Lock (7Eh)
+8.6.31 Global Block/Sector Lock (7Eh)

 All Block/Sector Lock bits can be set to 1 by the Global Block/Sector Lock instruction.
 The command must be issued by driving /CS low, shifting the instruction code "7Eh" into the Data Input (DI) pin on the rising edge of CLK, and then driving /CS high.
+A Write Enable instruction must be executed before the device will accept the Global Block/Sector Lock Instruction (Status Register bit WEL= 1).